algolia/autocomplete/examples/query-suggestions-with-inline-categories/README.md

 # Autocomplete query suggestions with inline categories example

-This example shows how to use Autocomplete with the [query-suggestions plugin](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-plugin-query-suggestions/) and display inline categories for each suggestions.
+This example shows how to use Autocomplete with the [Query Suggestions plugin](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-plugin-query-suggestions/) and display inline categories for each suggestion.

 <p align="center"><img src="capture.png?raw=true" alt="A capture of the Autocomplete query suggestions with inline categories example" /></p>